kingandmcgaw/kingandmcgaw.github.io/_posts/2013-01-10-links-from-the-week.md

 * The [New York Times Skimmer](http://www.nytimes.com/skimmer/) looks like it's had a significant upgrade since I last saw it.
 It's a really impressive JavaScript front-end to the NYT content – complete with multiple themes and keyboard shortcuts – and by the looks of it, it's also available bundled as a Chrome web app.

-And a nice quote from the archives from the [Getting Real book](http://gettingreal.37signals.com/):

-> There’s plenty of time to be a perfectionist.
-Just do it later.